Ronyonka/news_highlight/README.md

 ## Description.

 News Highlight application is a Python-flask application that shows a user news from different sources and allows them to keep up with this fast pace world.
+Try it out...<https://ron-news.herokuapp.com/>

 #### By **Ron Onyonka**